KavishDhiman/BridgeLabz_JAVA/README.md

 16-Jan-2026 (Friday): Completed Methods and String programs.
 Learned Git and Git Flow process, branch creation, publishing, and daily workflow management.

+## 17th january, 2026

+### What I’ve done:
+-putting comments on week 1 and 2 programs

+### What I will do next:
+- recheck structure and comments

+### Issues:
+-None

+## 19th January, 2026

+### What I’ve done:
+revised week 1 topcis for review what i will do next : start week 3 pushing into  git hub